makersacademy/bowling-challenge/README.md

 So that I can accrue bonus points

 As a user
+I want the score card to record a spare
+So that I can accrue bonus points

+As a user
-I want to know the score so far
+I want to know the total score
-So that I can see if I am winning
+So that I can see if I have won

+As a user
+I want to record  an extra bowl in the last round if I throw a strike or spare So that I can accrue bonus points
 ```